open-horizon/anax/anax-in-container/README.md

 make docker-image
 # test container locally with:
 HC_DONT_PULL=1 horizon-container start
-make docker-push     # push the image to docker hub
+make docker-push-only     # push the image to docker hub
 ```

 ## Using the Horizon agent Container on **Mac**